junxit/us-congress-bills-110/metadata.md

 - 2007-09-05 — Mr. Welch (VT) moved to suspend the rules and pass the bill.
 - 2007-09-05 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H10102)
 - 2007-09-05 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H10102)
+- 2007-09-06 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.